KCMO (AM): Programming

 At various times in its history, KCMO has carried hourly newscasts from either CBS Radio News or Fox News Radio.
 At the beginning of 2015, KCMO and most Cumulus talk stations switched to Westwood One News, a Cumulus network.
 When that service ended in 2020, KCMO returned to hourly updates from Fox.

 History

 Early years

-The station started in 1925 by Wilson Duncan Broadcasting as AM 1370 KWKC.
-In 1936 it changed its call letters to KCMO (Kansas City, Missouri).
-In 1939 it moved to 1450 AM and then 1480 AM in 1941.
-In November, 1947 it moved to 810 AM.
-It stayed at 810 for more than half a century.
-During much of that time, KCMO was a CBS Radio Network affiliate, carrying its line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+The station started in 1925 by Wilson Duncan Broadcasting as KWKC on AM 1370.
+In 1936, it changed its call letters to KCMO (Kansas City, Missouri).
+In 1939, it moved to 1450 AM and then 1480 AM in 1941.
+In November 1947, KCMO moved to 810 AM, where it stayed for more than half a century.
+During much of that time, KCMO was affiliated with the CBS Radio Network, carrying its line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 Walter Cronkite was a sports announcer at the station in 1936 with the on air name of "Walter Wilcox".
 While at KCMO, Cronkite met his wife, Mary Elizabeth Maxwell, and later left to become a reporter for United Press International, before becoming a long-time TV anchor for CBS News.